syugoji/ComfyUI-Unbake/README.md

 | Plan | **Replay Manifest** | The execution plan built from that record, carrying **what can be satisfied and what is missing** |
 | Compare | **Sweep** | Declare an axis, run many, lay the results out side by side |

-**The input is not called a "recipe", because calling it that would tie the input to one specific tool.** Of the four routes that feed the panel, only one is a recipe — a ComfyUI output is not, a Civitai image is not, an A1111 PNG is not.
-**"Recipe" is reserved for naming what LoRA Manager wrote.** The general term is Generation Record.

 ---

 ## What it can do